jo/microcouch-js/README.md

 ```

 ### WebStream Polyfill
 It is recommended to polyfill WebStreams as they're not supported fully on all browsers yet.

 I'd recommend [Stardazed Web Streams Implementation](https://github.com/stardazed/sd-streams), which also comes with a [CompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/CompressionStream) and DecompressionStream polyfills.
+This is needed for the (experimental) HttpMultipartDatabase.
+If you're using HttpInlineDatabase you don't need DecompressionStream and can use a different polyfill.

 ```html
 <script src=//unpkg.com/@stardazed/streams-polyfill@2.4.0/dist/sd-streams-polyfill.min.js></script>